dyammons/canine_osteosarcoma_atlas/input/README.md

 To rearrange the file structure for easy loading into Seurat, follow the code chunks below (alternatively, the files can be manually rearrange/renamed):

-First, get the provided `deCoder.tsv` file in the directory you wish to house the input files then create a file called `rearrange.sh`.
+First, get the provided `deCoder.tsv` (TO DO: add deCoder.tsv !!) file in the directory you wish to house the input files then create a file called `rearrange.sh`.

 ```sh
 #pull down deCoder.tsv